AndrewBoessen/3DGS/README.md

 ### Mip-NeRF 360

-To train a scene from the Mip-NeRF 360 dataset specify the scene to train in the config file: `base.yaml` or `extended.yaml` and run the main executable
+To train a scene from the Mip-NeRF 360 dataset specify the scene to train in the config file: `base.yaml` or `extended.yaml` and run the main executable.

 ```bash
 ./build/gaussian_splatting <path_to_config> <path_to_dataset>